Upgrading to Pi-Star V4

 - Remote Access Password – Since Pi-Star backup does not back up this password, if you want to use your own password, which is a good idea, you'll need to enter your own password.

-- It's also a good idea to make a new backup of your Pi-Star V4 configuration.
-For more info, see Backing up and restoring Pi-Star△.
+- It's also a good idea to make a backup of your new Pi-Star V4.1 or newer configuration.
+For more info, see Backing up and restoring Pi-Star.